tiger7815/TIGER9MAIN/README.md

 # txt uploader

-# MADE BY MR. SATYAM
+# MADE BY MR. Tiger

 ## DEPLOY TO HEROKU